fer-moreira/MYQT/README.md

 - Export query              -> (Ctrl + S)
 - Execute selected QUERY    -> (Ctrl + Shift F9)
 </pre>

-## Using interface
-- Two clicks on a database to use it
-- Two clicks on a table within the active database to see all your information (Table columns type / Table data)

 ## Requirements
 <pre>